Types of Claims

 g.
 Contingencies / Reduction in Claim

 In a death claim, the courts will consider negative and positive contingencies.
-Negative contingencies include the chances of remarriage, the chances of divorce, the chances of early death, etc. Positive contingencies include the chance that the deceased would have received a promotion at work, would increase services throughout his/ her life to family members, etc.
+Negative contingencies include the chances of remarriage, the chances of divorce, the chances of early death, etc. Examples of positive contingencies include the chance that the deceased would have received a promotion at work, consideration for the fact that the deceased would have greater employment opportunities over time and the expectation that the deceased would have increased the level of services provided to the family members over time.

 h.
 Tax Gross Up

-This claim is based on the fact that if a family member gets an award now for a future loss, the family member will have to pay taxes on the investment income over time.
+This claim is since if a family member gets an award now for a future loss, the family member will have to pay taxes on the investment income over time.
 The amount of the tax gross-up award is basically compensation for having to pay taxes on the investment income.

 i.
 Management Fees